nikandlv/flare/README.md

 > a multithreaded platform for building microservices with postgres support

-This is a blazing httpserver for a microservice network
+This is a blazing fast httpserver for a microservice network

 #### Features